Spin (2021 film): Plot

 Back home, Arvind grounds Rhea for two months.
-Discouraged by how everything's falling apart, and heartbroken that Max did not acknowledge her after she helped him create the track, at the cost of her own integrity and peace of mind, she turns to Nani, who tells her it's not on her to keep her father happy when he can't move on from Meera's death thinking he has only the restaurant and them both to care for.
-About her not being acknowledged by Max, Nani tells Rhea she will make more tracks, and "fill the world with so much music it will crush him", and when Rhea confides in Nani about her fear that she may have given him her best ideas, Nani smiles and recounts how Meera used to have the same fears, but would often disprove her own anxieties.
+Discouraged by how everything's falling apart, and heartbroken that Max did not acknowledge her after she helped him create the track, she turns to Nani.
 Nani then takes out a box containing Meera's prized possessions, including her wedding gajra, her cassettes, and her cassette player.
 Rhea spends the night and the next morning listening to those cassettes and something sparks in her amid the calm.

-Later one day, her gang turns up at her doorstep with DJ equipment from Molly's Gen-X-er father's basement, and with news that they entered her into the contest with an edit of her playlists.
-Although up to that point she was adamant that she won't compete, she finally decides to enter the contest after Ginger shows her Max has already entered, that too with the track she practically made for him with much sacrifice.
+Later one day, her gang turns up at her doorstep with DJ equipment, and with news that they entered her into the contest with an edit of her playlists.
+Although up to that point she was adamant that she won't compete, she finally decides to enter the contest after Ginger shows her Max has already entered, that too with the track she made for him.

-Over the next few days, she starts working on her track, while her friends procure sounds and footage for her.
+Over the next few days, she starts working on her track.
 She also incorporates her mother's music in the track she has prepared for the final.
-When Nani listens to the track, she feels as if Meera is back with her, and they prepare for the contest, Nani with her makeup and dress to support her daughter and Rhea with her equipment and her attire, and both of them taking a day off from the restaurant.
-Amid all the rush, they, along with the gang and Miss Naomi, reach the venue, and both Rhea and Max crush the semi-finals, reaching the finals.
+Both Rhea and Max crush the semi-finals, reaching the finals.
 Meanwhile, at the restaurant, Arvind catches Rohan watching Ginger's Instagram Live feed with Rhea in it, and realizes he had been lied to about groceries.
 He takes Rohan along with him to the venue of the contest, to confront Rhea.